 Step 1: Track and add

-In this step, you will use Ranorex Spy to track UI elements in your AUT and add them to your repository so you can assign actions to them.
+In this step, you will use Ranorex Spy to identify elements in your AUT and add them to your repository so you can assign actions to them.

-- Right-click the tracked element in Ranorex Spy and select one of the available Add to repository options from the context menu.
+- In the element tree, right-click the selected UI element and select one of the available Add to repository options from the context menu.

 Step 2: Drag and drop